PauGolovin/AeroCalc/README.md

 ____
 ## **User Interface**

-This program can be launched using the desktop application [AeroCalc.exe](AeroCalc.exe.lnk) in the root folder.
+This program can be launched using the desktop application [AeroCalc.exe](bin/Debug/net6.0-windows/AeroCalc.exe) in the bin folder (The application only works on windows.).

 ![](images/App.JPG)